towolf/towolf.github.com/docs/PsychBasic/DrawFormattedText.markdown

 value is 1.

-The optional argument 'righttoleft' if set to 1, will ask to draw the text string in right\-to\-left reading direction, e.g., for scripts which read right to left
+The optional argument 'righttoleft' if set to 1, will ask to draw the text string in right-to-left reading direction, e.g., for scripts which read right to left

 The optional argument 'winRect' allows to specify a \[left top right bottom\]